65536william/docspring-documentation/docs/api/templates/move-to-folder.md

 # Move to Folder

-Move Template to another Folder
+Move Template to another Folder.

 ## HTTP Request